 - e.
 Tell the reporting person what will happen next.
-"Responsible Employees" should tell the person reporting sexual discrimination, sexual misconduct and retaliation (1) that they will be informing the Title IX Coordinator of the incident; (2) why they are sharing this information-i.e., their obligation to inform those on campus in a position to respond; and (3) that the Title IX Coordinator will contact them to provide additional information and support. - f.
+"Responsible Employees" should tell the person reporting sexual discrimination, sexual misconduct and retaliation - i. that they will be informing the Title IX Coordinator of the incident; - ii. why they are sharing this information., their obligation to inform those on campus in a position to respond, and - iii. that the Title IX Coordinator will contact them to provide additional information and support. - f.
 Do not share the information with others.
-Once you have informed the Title IX Coordinator, your reporting duties are complete.
+Once you have informed the Title IX Coordinator, your reportingduties are complete.
 You may not share the information with anyone else.
-If your supervisor or someone you report to expects to be notified of such reports, you may inform them that you have relayed a complaint to the Title IX Coordinator and that they may contact the Title IX Coordinator directly.
+If your supervisor or someone you report to expects to benotified of such reports, you may inform them that you have relayed a complaint to the Title IX Coordinator and that they may contact the Title IX Coordinator directly.